image source: pexels

 HOW TO SHARPEN A STRAIGHT RAZOR

-- 😍 SANTA WILL LOVE YOUR SEXY FACE - Imagine an irresistible look, women will love your sexy face after you shave with...
+- 😍 WOMEN WILL LOVE YOUR SEXY FACE - Imagine an irresistible look.
+Women will love your sexy face after you shave with...

-- 🎁 PERFECT GIFT FOR DAD, HUSBAND, BROTHER AT CHRISTMAS - Naked Armor Straight Razor Shaving Kit is the perfect men's...
+- 🎁 PERFECT GIFT FOR DAD, HUSBAND, BROTHER - Naked Armor Straight Razor Shaving Kit is the perfect men's gift for the...

 There are multiple steps to ensure your vintage straight razor is sharp enough, so make sure you take the time to do them properly.
 These steps include testing the blade’s sharpness, using a barber’s hone, and utilizing a strop between shaves.